 Driving in the Icelandic highlands can be

-During the winter time the Icelandic highlands are impassible/closed for anyone not in a modified vehicle (super jeep).
+During the winter time the Icelandic highlands are impassable/closed for anyone not in a modified vehicle (super jeep).
 Timing of these closures depend entirely on weather and conditions each year.
 Every year is different – winter arrives at different times so a closure date is not set in stone but further information on this can be found here.

 To visit the Icelandic highlands in wintertime you will need a modified vehicle along with a driver, skilled and experienced with the conditions.

 Highland driving is very popular during the summertime.
 It requires a whole different set of skills than normal driving however.
 Conditions can change even more rapidly than on lowlands and roads often require you to cross unbridged rivers.
-Roads can be rough and you may not reach a speeds much over 40 km/h so make sure you plan for enough time.
+Roads can be rough and you may not reach speeds much over 40 km/h so make sure you plan for enough time.
 Because of this, gathering information about the area you are travelling to and leaving a detailed Travel Plan is extremely important.

 - Start by checking if roads leading to the area have opened or not.
 What are the road conditions?